xian-network/docs/src/smart-contracts/contract-cheat-sheet.md

 submission_block_hash = Variable()
 random_number = Variable()

-# ForeignHash is a way to get a read-only view of a hash from another contract
+# ForeignHash is a way to get a read-only view of
+# a Hash object from another contract
 xian_balances = ForeignHash(
     foreign_contract='currency', foreign_name='balances'
 )
-# ForeignVariable is a way to get a read-only view of a variable from another
+# ForeignVariable is a way to get a read-only view of
-# contract
+# a Variable object from another contract
 foundation_owner = ForeignVariable(
     foreign_contract='foundation', foreign_name='owner'
 )

-# The construct decorator is used to define initialization logic for the contract
+# The construct decorator is optional and can be used to define
+# initialization logic for the contract.
+It's called on contract submission
 @construct
 def seed():
     # Initialize the contract with a variable